koel/koel/README.md

 For system requirements, installation/upgrade guides, troubleshooting etc., head over to the [Official Documentation](https://docs.koel.dev).

-## API Docs

-If you're interested in the development of a client, Koel's official API documentation is available [here](https://api-docs.koel.dev).

 ## Development

 Since Koel makes use of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), you'll want to make sure the submodule is up-to-date: